southwick-associates/oia-2016-profile/README.md

 # Overview

 Code for producing OIA-based spending profiles for use in downstream calculations.
+Using OIA 2016 survey data [documented on O365](https://southwickassociatesinc.sharepoint.com/:w:/s/oia2016-001recreationeconreport/EdZ4EMXUfXtKsEurnqCqlbcBbxarVPTtLkyCNiYti18vUA?e=zvmc87).

-# Usage
+## Usage

 Analysis can be reproduced with `source("code/run.R")` and includes two parts: